Based on lectures to PGCE courses at York St John University in September 2010 and September 2012 [PDF version]

 But the experience is still very real, even if of natural origins.

 The fact is that the mystical feeling of enlargement, union and emancipation has no specific intellectual content of its own.
 It is capable of forming matrimonial alliances with material furnished by the most diverse philosophies and theologies, provided only they can find a place in their framework for its peculiar emotional moods.
-(William James Varieties of Religious Experience)
+We have no right therefore to invoke its prestige as distinctively in favour of any special belief… (William James Varieties of Religious Experience)

 Finally, let me just indicate the breadth of the humanist tradition by flicking through some of the people in whom we recognise humanist thought, albeit the word (as I said) did not come into its present meaning until the last century.
 The tradition embraces Confucius, Epicurus, the Stoics – like Marcus Aurelius; David Hume, John Locke, the French philosophes; Tom Paine, Mary Wollstonecraft, George Eliot.
 Humanists today include broadcasters like David Attenborough and Laurie Taylor, cultural figures like Jonathan Miller; novelists like Ian McEwan, Philip Pullman and Terry Pratchett; world-class scientists like Sir Michael Atiyah, Sir Harry Kroto and Dr Helena Cronin, journalists like Polly Toynbee and Jenni Murray; philosophers like A C Grayling and Simon Blackburn; politicians like Ken Livingstone, Neil Kinnock and John Bercow, the Speaker of the House of Commons, entertainers like Stewart Lee, Robin Ince and Stephen Fry – and so many more.